aws-samples/eks-efs-share-within-fargate/README.md

 ## Prerequisites, limitations, and product versions

 ### Prerequisites
 * An active AWS account
-*  An existing EKS cluster with Kubernetes version 1.17
+* An existing Amazon EKS cluster with Kubernetes version 1.17 or later (tested up to version 1.27)
+* An existing Amazon EFS file system to bind a Kubernetes StorageClass and provision file systems dynamically.
-*  Configured permissions for cluster administration
+* Cluster administration permissions
-*  Context configured to the desired EKS cluster
+* Context configured to point to the desired Amazon EKS cluster

 ### Limitations
-*  **EFS** file system needs to be created manually first, then it could be mounted inside container as a *persistent volume (PV)* using the driver.
-*  There are important considerations around the usage of **EKS** over **Fargate**, like not being able to use Daemonsets, not support the execution of privileged containers, and others.
-For more details, visit [**AWS Fargate** considerations](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html).
+* There are some limitations to consider when you’re using Amazon EKS with Fargate.
+For example, the use of some Kubernetes constructs like DaemonSets and privileged containers aren’t supported.
+For more information, about AWS Fargate limitations, see the AWS Fargate considerations in the Amazon EKS documentation.
-*  The code provided in the repository runs properly on workstations with Linux, or macOS.
+* The code provided with this pattern supports workstations that are running Linux or MacOS.

 ### Product versions
-*  AWS CLI version 2+
+* AWS Command Line Interface (AWS CLI) version 2 or later
-*  AWS EFS CSI driver 1.0
+* Amazon EFS CSI driver version 1.0 or later (tested up to version 2.4.8)
-*  eksctl version 0.24.0+
-*  jq version 1.6+
+* `eksctl` version 0.24.0 or later (tested up to version 0.158.0)
-*  kubectl version 1.17+
+* `jq` version 1.6 or later
+* `kubectl` version 1.17 or later (tested up to version 1.27)
-*  Kubernetes version 1.17+
+* Kubernetes version 1.17 or later (tested up to version 1.27)

 ## Architecture

-### Source technology stack
-N/A

-### Source Architecture
-N/A

 ### Target technology stack